 November 11 is Veterans Day.
-Visit the National Archives website to learn more about our resources and events related to holiday, and visit our exhibit, “Remembering Vietnam,” which runs in the Lawrence F. O’Brien Gallery at the National Archives Building until January 6, 2019.
-Today’s post comes from Paige Weaver, an intern in the National Archives … Continue reading From Armistice to Veterans Day
+Visit the National Archives website to learn more about our resources and events related to the holiday.
+Today’s post comes from Paige Weaver, an intern in the National Archives History Office.
+On the 11th hour of the 11th day of the 11th month in the year 1918, World War I … Continue reading From Armistice to Veterans Day

 Today’s blog post comes from Paige Weaver in the National Archives History Office.
 From George Washington to the present day, 44 different men have been elected President of the United States.
 The men who compose this exclusive list are diverse and unique in many ways, but 26 of them shared a significant common experience: service … Continue reading From the Battlefield to the Oval Office: Presidents Who Were Veterans

 In honor of Veterans Day, today’s post comes from Bailey Martin, an intern in the National Archives History Office.
 Visit our website for more information on our resources related to veterans.
 As we open the new Vietnam exhibit at the National Archives, we also mark the anniversary of important milestones for women in the U.S. … Continue reading Vietnam and the Women Who Served